Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Experience from past operating sunsets shows that exploit developers comb legacy codebases for exploitable bugs long after developers stop doing the same thing.
 Threat actors continue to scan and find exploitable legacy vulnerabilities in their target environments.

-Proof of this is that – in recent months Morphisec prevented over 600 high-priority security incidents, compromising of over 40 distinct malware families on our client's Windows Legacy OS endpoints alone.
+Proof of this: in recent months Morphisec has prevented over 600 high-priority security incidents, compromising of over 40 distinct malware families on our client's Windows Legacy OS endpoints alone.

 Attacks prevented by Morphisec on Windows Legacy –bypassed the installed EPP/EDRs